Bobby Bones: Career

 While still in college, Bones went to work as a station hand at KLAZ in Hot Springs, Arkansas, but was put on the air within a few days of being hired.
 A manager there gave him the choice of going on the air as Bobby Z or Bobby Bones of which he chose the latter.
 Bones' first full-time radio contract paid him $17,000.
-In 2002, Bones was hired by Q100/KQAR in Little Rock, Arkansas.
-He then worked for radio station (KLAL), which led to his hosting The Bobby Bones Show on KHFI-FM in Austin, Texas.
+In 2002, Bones was hired by Q100/KQAR in Little Rock, Arkansas, which led to his hosting The Bobby Bones Show on KHFI-FM in Austin, Texas.

 According to The Washington Post, Bones is different from typical radio DJs, as he doesn't have the "classic, booming radio DJ voice".
 Despite being commonly referred to as such Bones does not refer to himself as a DJ.

 Austin

 Bones was originally hired for the evening shift on KHFI-FM and was soon moved to mornings.
 While in Austin, he met two of his future co-hosts, Lunchbox (in a bar) and Amy (in a Culver's).
 Bones believed in Amy and put her on the air immediately.
 His executive producer at the time, Alayna Messer, was previously an intern on the show.

 Over ten years, the show built its audience into the top-rated morning show in Austin and was syndicated in a few regional markets.
 At the height of his popularity, Bones was offered a job outside of radio but ultimately chose to remain with Clear Channel (now iHeart Media).